 This provides the foundation of his formula for world peace: compassionate engagement, altruistic living, and fostering interfaith understanding.

 Your kind donation makes it possible for the everyday operation of DGCEC/TGDC.
 As a 501(c)(3) organization, all financial donations are tax deductible.
-Please make checks payable to “Drepung Gomang Institute” or “DGI” (our incorporation name) and mail to the center or leave in the donation box located outside the shrine room.
+Online donations are welcome above via Credit, Debit or PayPal.
+Please make checks payable to "Drepung Gomang Institute" (our incorporation name) or "DGCEC" and mail to the center at 411 N. Hubbards Lane, Louisville, KY 40207.

 It is an honored tradition for students to offer donations to their teachers as well.
 And while such gifts given to the Geshes are not tax deductible, they are deeply appreciated to help with personal expenses.